WalletConnect/walletconnect-docs/docs/advanced/chain-ecosystem-onboarding.md

 Chains need to provide the following to support Web3Modal for dapps:
 1. RPC node for accessing transaction information on the L1 or similar endpoint and provide it for [Web3Modal](https://github.com/WalletConnect/web3modal).
-2. Chains need to create a standalone libray for their L1 similar to [Solib](https://github.com/WalletConnect/solib) or WAGMI.
+2. Chains need to create a standalone library for their L1 similar to [Solib](https://github.com/WalletConnect/solib) or WAGMI.
 Chains will need to expose similar capabilities as represented in the [API template](https://github.com/WalletConnect/web3modal/tree/V2/chains/ethereum).

 ## Onboarding Framework
 Our recommended approach is the following: